ApolloTang/mynote--misc/contents/dev-1/python/python--package-manager/pipenv/introducing-pipenv-to-a-js-developer.md

 ```
 PIPENV_VENV_IN_PROJECT=1 pipenv install
 ```
-You should avoid using the central location as a default by setting the `PIPENV_VENV_IN_PROJECT` variable in your rc-file (`.bashrc`) so that the virtual environment folder is always locates inside the project folder.
+:warning: ​You should avoid using the central location as a default by setting the `PIPENV_VENV_IN_PROJECT` variable in your rc-file (`.bashrc`) so that the virtual environment folder is always locates inside the project folder.
 This is because pipenv does not clean up the virtual environment folder after you delete your project folder.
 Clean up the central virtual environment folder after you have deleted your project folder will be a pain (see: [How to remove all pipenv virtualenvs when the directory was deleted?](https://stackoverflow.com/questions/65126606/how-to-remove-all-pipenv-virtualenvs-when-the-directory-was-deleted) ).

-You should be aware that pipenv internally uses your project folder's file path to locate its virtual environment folder.
+:warning: ​You should be aware that pipenv internally uses your project folder's file path to locate its virtual environment folder.
 That means if you relocate your project folder you will lose your virtual environment mapping (see: [How does pipenv know the virtualenv for current project ? #796](https://github.com/pypa/pipenv/issues/796).).
 To fix the mapping you need to remove the `.venv/` folder with:

 ```
 $ pipenv --rm